 It is essential to note that certain things affect fingertip pulse oximeter readings.
 These include:

-This is how oximeter readings are organised:
+This is how oximeter readings are organized:

 Oxygen saturation (SpO2) % | Observation |